Abyss (wrestler): Teaming and feuding with Matt Morgan (2008–2009)

 Subsequently, Abyss did not have any matches, but made after-match run-ins to save other faces from assaults by heels.
 He issued an open challenge on the September 4 episode of Impact! to anyone in the locker room, which was accepted by Team 3D on behalf of Johnny Devine in a hardcore match.
 After nailing Devine with a chokeslam, Team 3D attacked Abyss, which caused Matt Morgan, whom Abyss had previously saved, to make a rescue.
-He handed Abyss a chair to attack 3D, but Abyss threw it away and left the ring.
-Abyss and Morgan though would unite as a team to counter the attacks of 3D.
-The two teams met at No Surrender in a match, which Morgan and Abyss won.
-At Bound for Glory IV he and Morgan competed in a four-way tag team Monster's Ball for the Tag Team Championship against Team 3D, The Latin American Xchange and Beer Money, Inc. (Robert Roode and James Storm), but came up short after Roode pinned Hernandez.
+He handed Abyss a chair to attack Team 3D, but Abyss threw it away and left the ring.
+Abyss and Morgan though would unite as a team to counter the attacks of Team 3D.
+The two teams met at No Surrender on September 14 in a match, which Morgan and Abyss won.
+At Bound for Glory IV on October 12, Abyss and Morgan competed in a four-way tag team Monster's Ball for the Tag Team Championship against Team 3D, The Latin American Xchange and Beer Money, Inc. (Robert Roode and James Storm), but came up short after Roode pinned Hernandez.
 During the match Abyss was powerbombed through a flaming table by Team 3D, which in storyline, caused Abyss to have third-degree burns and was sent to the hospital later that night and was treated for the burns.
-On the November 6, 2008, episode of Impact!, Abyss along with Matt Morgan won a four-team ladder match to earn a future shot at TNA World Tag Team Champions Beer Money, Inc. At Genesis, they lost in a three-way title match, which also included new champions Lethal Consequences (Jay Lethal and Consequences Creed), when Abyss accidentally hit Morgan with a chair.
-On January 23, Matt Morgan hit Abyss in the head with a steel chair, which allowed Beer Money Inc. to retain the tag team title, thus ending their partnership.
-Abyss defeated Morgan in a match at Against All Odds, but lost the subsequent rematches: a Match of 10,000 Tacks at Destination X, and a Doomsday Chamber of Blood Match at Lockdown.
+On the November 6 episode of Impact!, Abyss along with Matt Morgan won a four-team ladder match to earn a future shot at TNA World Tag Team Champions Beer Money, Inc. At Genesis on January 11, 2009, they lost in a three-way title match, which also included new champions Lethal Consequences (Jay Lethal and Consequences Creed), when Abyss accidentally hit Morgan with a chair.
+On the January 23 episode of Impact!, Morgan hit Abyss in the head with a steel chair, which allowed Beer Money Inc. to retain the tag team titles, thus ending their partnership.
+Abyss defeated Morgan in a match at Against All Odds on February 8, but lost the subsequent rematches: a Match of 10,000 Tacks at Destination X on March 15, and a Doomsday Chamber of Blood Match at Lockdown on April 19.